LightAndLight/lightandlight.github.io/posts/2023-05-05-nominal-sets.md

 The second is to contribute another introduction to nominal sets.
 I learned about nominal sets from primary sources: a book (via my state library) and few papers from the pioneering authors, and slides from tutorials they'd given.
-In total, five or six resources from two authors.
-When I didn't understand something I cycled between the resources, as if trying to triangulate an understanding.
+In total, five or six resources from a couple of authors.
+When I didn't understand something I cycled between resources, as if trying to triangulate an understanding.
 I think that more explanations, written by different people, would have increased the chances of finding an explanation that clicked for me.
 While I cover the same introductory topics as the primary sources, I hope that I'll do it differently enough to be valuable to someone.